dhis2/academy-web-app-dev-2022/resources/PREREQUISITES.md

   - In particular the `useState hook` - follow this [guide](https://dmitripavlutin.com/react-usestate-hook-guide/) or watch this short [video](https://www.youtube.com/watch?v=i3n1bkrkUww) and the `useEffect hook` - follow this [guide](https://overreacted.io/a-complete-guide-to-useeffect/) or watch this short [video](https://www.youtube.com/watch?v=gv9ugDJ1ynU)
   - **JavaScript crash course** - read this [article](https://dev.to/nsebhastian/javascript-basics-before-you-learn-react-38en) or watch this [video](https://www.youtube.com/watch?v=hdI2bqOjy3c) before you dive into React
 - **Understanding and interacting with REST APIs** - Read this [article](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/) or watch this short [video](https://www.youtube.com/watch?v=6sUbt-Qp6Pg)

+A great free course covering ALL these requirements is the [DHIS2 development course](https://dhis2-app-course.ifi.uio.no) by the Institutt for informatikk (University of Oslo)